 Instructions

 - Pre-heat oven to 160 °C/320F (fan forced).
-Grease a 20cm (8") cake tin with butter and line with baking/parchment paper, with the paper also folded slightly up the sides.
+Grease a 20cm (8") round cake tin with butter and line the bottom of the tin with baking/parchment paper, with the paper also folded at least 1-2cm up the sides.

 For the orange sugar syrup

-- Place the sugar and juice into a large saucepan and cook over low-medium heat.
+- Place the caster sugar and orange juice into a large saucepan and cook over low-medium heat.
 Bring to a slow simmer, stirring occasionally, until the sugar has dissolved (1-2 minutes).

-- Place the orange slices into the hot syrup and simmer gently for 3-4 minutes.
+- Carefully place the orange slices into the hot syrup and simmer gently for 3-4 minutes, until the orange slices have softened slightly.

-- Remove the pan from the heat and carefully remove the orange slices using a fork.
+- Remove the pan from the heat and carefully remove the orange slices using a fork, one at a time.
+Gently tap the slices on the edge of the pan to remove any excess syrup.
 Arrange the orange slices evenly along the bottom of the lined cake tin, on top of the baking paper.
-Leave the syrup in the saucepan (off the heat) and set it aside until the cake is ready.
+Reserve the orange syrup for later.

-- Place the butter, and sugar and orange zest into a large mixing bowl and beat with a wooden spoon until pale and creamy.
+- Place the softened butter, caster sugar and orange zest into a large mixing bowl and beat with a wooden spoon until pale and creamy (2-3 minutes).
+(Electric handheld beaters can also be used).

 - Add the eggs, one at a time, beating between each addition until completely combined and fluffy.

-- Combine the hazelnut meal, flour and baking powder into a bowl and stir to combine.
+- In a small bowl, whisk together the hazelnut meal, flour and baking powder until combined.

 - Fold in half of the hazelnut mixture to the butter mixture, until just combined.

-- Add the juice and sour cream and stir until combined.
+- Add the orange juice and sour cream and stir until combined.

 - Pour the cake mixture into the cake tin, over the top of the sliced oranges.

-- Cover the cake tin firmly with foil and slow bake for around 1 hour and 30, or until the cake is completely cooked through.
+- Cover the cake tin tightly with foil and bake for 1 hour and 30 minutes, or until the cake is completely cooked through and springs back when gently pressed in the middle.
 You can test by inserting a wooden skewer into the centre of the cake.
 If it comes out clean, with a few crumbs, the cake is ready.

 To serve

-- Cut the cake into slices and serve either hot or room temperature with some sweet whipped cream or vanilla ice cream.
+- Cut the cake into slices and serve warm with some sweet whipped cream or mascarpone.
 Enjoy!

 Notes

-- Baking/parchment paper must be used to line the cake tin, or the oranges will stick to the cake tin and become bitter and burnt.
-Use a single layer of paper that is measured to fit the tin and then run slightly up the sides.
+- Line the cake tin with baking paper.
+Don’t skip this step.
+Baking paper must be used to line the tin, or the sliced oranges will stick to the bottom of the tin and become burnt and bitter.
+Use a single layer of baking paper, cut to fit the bottom of the tin and run slightly up the sides.

-- Please note that the nutrition information is based on this cake being sliced into 10 pieces, with each slice being one serve.
-The nutritional information is an estimate only and does not take into account any cream or other sides served with the cake.
+- The nutrition information is based on the cake being sliced into 10 pieces, with one piece being one serve.
+The nutritional information is an estimate only and does not take into account any additional toppings or sides served with the cake.

 - This recipe is made using Australian cups and spoon measurements.
 Due to cup sizes varying from country to country, I advise adjusting if necessary.